quillaur/apprendre_python/data_science/computer_vision/object_detection/README.md

 ## Limitations and on-going research.
 Finally, discuss the limitations of current object detection approaches and potential future directions for research in this field.

+# Credits
+This description and plan has been made by a series of prompts using [Open AI ChatGTP](https://chat.openai.com/).